pranayrao/InsightDataEngineering-Coding-Challenge/README.md

 #Challenge Summary
 Calculate the average degree of a vertex in a Twitter hashtag graph for the last 60 seconds, and update this each time a new tweet appears.

-I have used Python 2.7.11 for the solution to this challenge
+I have used Python 2.7.11 for the solution to this challenge.
+List and Dictionaries are the data structures of choice

 #The following additional modules would be required to run the code